webdiscus/html-bundler-webpack-plugin/README.md

 > **Warning**
 >
-> Don't use `mini-css-extract-plugin` or `style-loader`, they are not required more.\
-> The `html-bundler-webpack-plugin` extracts CSS much faster than other plugins and resolves all asset URLs in CSS, therefore the `resolve-url-loader` is redundant too.
+> Don't use `mini-css-extract-plugin` because the bundler plugin extracts CSS much faster than other plugins.
+>
+> Don't use `resolve-url-loader` because the bundler plugin resolves all URLs in CSS, including assets from node modules.
+>
+> Don't use `style-loader` because the bundler plugin can auto inline CSS.

 #### [↑ back to contents](#contents)